Eva Moskowitz: Selected publications and films

 In 1993, Moskowitz wrote, produced and directed the VHS-only Some Spirit in Me, which examined the feminist movement from non-prominent activists.
 In 1996 she published a Journal of Women's History article on the work of Betty Friedan.
 In 2001, Moskowitz released the book In Therapy We Trust.
 The book argued that the American emphasis on self-fulfillment damages civic engagement.
 In 2012, she co-authored Mission Possible: How the Secrets of the Success Academies Can Work in Any School with Arin Lavinia.
 In 2017, HarperCollins published her memoir, The Education of Eva Moskowitz.
+In 2023, she co-authored A+ Parenting: The Surprisingly Fun Guide to Raising Surprisingly Smart Kids.

 In 2010, Moskowitz was featured in the documentaries The Lottery and Waiting for "Superman", which followed students applying to Success Academy as well as protests and legal disputes associated with charter schools.

 Personal life

-She married Eric Grannis.
-They have three children, two of whom attend Success Academy Harlem East.
+She is married to Eric Grannis and has three children, two of whom attend Success Academy Harlem East.